 An example of a subscription model with pay-per-use components in practice

 Enterprises that embrace subscriptions and digital business models can comply with governmental regulations, appeal to eco-conscious consumers, beat the competition, and create a more sustainable planet while simultaneously creating more resilient revenue streams through extended customer lifetime value.

 But implementing a subscription-based model presents novel challenges.
 For example, regarding billing and monetization.

 Your existing billing and monetization software might be unable to handle a rapid increase in subscribers, invoices, and transactions.
 Or, to cater for the multitude of payment options and currencies you offer customers.

 That’s why it’s vital you turn to subscription-focused billing and monetization software like Nitrobox.

-Manage every stage of the consumers’ lifecycle, automate billing and invoicing, keep a close watch over payments, and manage your accounting duties with each thanks to the tool’s smart subledger function.
+Manage every stage of the consumers’ lifecycle, automate billing and invoicing, keep a close watch on payments with payment management, and manage your accounting duties with each thanks to the tool’s smart subledger function.
 Gain a detailed understanding of your customers—and build long-lasting relationships.

 So if you’re looking to set up a subscription-based, pay-per-use or transactional digital business model, do it the right way with Nitrobox.